A Packing List for Taiwan [Updated October 2021]

 Western Foodstuffs To Pack For Taiwan

-You can’t find these name brands in the local pharmacies in Taiwan, but you can certainly find generic brands.
+You can’t find these name brands in the local pharmacies, but you find generic brands for the following:

 You will need a variety of clothes here in Taiwan.